Oxidation with chromium(VI) complexes: Scope and limitations

 Buffering agents may be used to prevent acid-labile protecting groups from being removed during chromium(VI)-amine oxidations.
 However, buffers will also slow down oxidative cyclizations, leading to selective oxidation of alcohols over any other sort of oxidative transformation.
-Citronellol, for instance, which cyclizes to pugellols in the presence of PCC, does not undergo cyclization when buffers are used.
+Citronellol, for instance, which cyclizes to isopulegol in the presence of PCC, does not undergo cyclization when buffers are used.